defooxx/myRedteam_writeups/README.md

 Inside: TryHackMe labs, offensive tools, writeups, and scars I’ve earned while teaching myself how to think like an attacker.

-> I am jiust curious overthinker.
+> I am just curious overthinker.
 > I don’t need to be perfect to be real.

 Every command I run is a step closer to mastering this craft.